Sleep Apnea in Children

 Does My Child Have Sleep Apnea?

 The American Academy of Pediatrics recommends children that snore loudly or regularly be screened for sleep disorders with a sleep specialist.
-If your child exhibits any of the abovementioned symptoms or problems, you are advised to schedule an appointment with our sleep apnea specialist, Dr. Ivan Stein of New Jersey Sleep Apnea Solutions.
+If your child exhibits any of the above mentioned symptoms or problems, you are advised to schedule an appointment with our sleep apnea specialists, Drs.
+Ivan & Allan Stein of New Jersey Sleep Apnea Solutions.
 As in adults, sleep apnea in children is diagnosed using a sleep study.
-If your child is diagnosed with sleep apnea, Dr. Stein will discuss treatment options with you.
+If your child is diagnosed with sleep apnea, Drs.
+Stein will discuss treatment options with you.

 The best treatment option for your child’s sleep apnea will depend on the cause and severity of your child’s specific case.
 For instance, children with enlarged tonsils and/or adenoids that block the nasal passages and make proper breathing difficult, may benefit from surgery.
 Other children with mild to moderate cases of sleep apnea may benefit from minimally invasive treatment options like oral appliance therapy.